OpenOrienteering/mapper/symbol_dock_widget.md

 This symbol appears only at the last-fixed end of the symbol line.
 This can be changed for a particular line with the [switch dashes / reversing tool](toolbars.md#switch_dashes).
 The end symbol will appear at the right end of the of the horizontal sample lines in the illustrative graphic to the right of the symbol editor.
 End symbols are edited like start symbols (see above).

 #### Dash symbol
-This symbol will appear at dash points along a line; drawing these can be toggled by pressing the spacebar while the drawing tool is active.
+This symbol will appear at dash points along a line; drawing these can be toggled by pressing the space-bar while the drawing tool is active.
 The symbol will appear at each node drawn while the helpful tip at the bottom edge shows "**Dash points on.**" This switch may vary from point to point along the line.
 Dash symbols are edited like start symbols (see above).

 <!-- TODO: add description of area settings. -->